Conscience and Coercion:

 Mark of Noelle Godivelle (#8)

-Living in the parish of St. Leu, widow.
+A widow living in the parish of St. Leu.

 Visit her full bio here: https://www.protestantsofamiens.com/bios/#noelle-godivelle